Head of Department: Mrs A Gorman

 Cambridge International A Level English Language offers learners the opportunity to study the English language and its use in contemporary communication.
 The syllabus explores the psychology of language and how it is used in a variety of forms that embrace the spoken and digital as well as the printed word.
 The course develops skills in textual analysis, writing creatively, identifying and using appropriate styles and registers for different contexts, and understanding how language is used to inform and persuade.

 It is recommended that students have attained literacy skills at a level 5 in GCSE English Language.

 Subjects that relate well to this course include English Literature, History, Ethics and Philosophy, Politics, Psychology and Modern Languages.

 Where could this lead?

-English Language fosters skills in communication and leads to a wide range of career opportunities including: writing, journalism, broadcasting, personnel management, teaching, social work, copywriting, marketing and advertising.
+English Language fosters skills in communication and leads to a wide range of career opportunities including: law, writing, journalism, broadcasting, personnel management, teaching, social work, copywriting, marketing and advertising.

 Further important information

 The English Language course requires students to write for a wide range of audiences and there are many opportunities for these skills to be fostered outside the classroom in writing for school publications and for competitions.